finos/common-cloud-controls/docs/governance/working-groups/taxonomy/charter.md

 ## Mission

 The mission of the Taxonomy [WG] is to define and maintain a comprehensive taxonomy of cloud services offered by the cloud hyperscalers.
+This initiative aims to establish a standardized nomenclature and attributes for common cloud capabilities such as VMs, Storage, and Networking.
+By creating this uniform taxonomy, the WG will facilitate the application of a set of controls across various cloud provider implementations, addressing common risks and promoting broader applicability of the CCC project's resources.

 ## Approach & Responsibilities